 House lawmakers can introduce impeachment resolutions like ordinary legislation, or the entire House can vote to authorize an inquiry into whether impeachment is warranted.
 Either way, the matter then would normally go to the House Judiciary Committee, which can choose to hold hearings and/or vote to send one or more articles of impeachment -- formal written charges -- to the full House.
 Any article approved by a majority of the House goes to the Senate.

 In one of the more unusual spectacles in American politics, the 100 members of the Senate become the jury in a trial, with some members of the House functioning as prosecutors and the chief justice of the Supreme Court presiding (if the accused is the president).
 Witnesses are called, and evidence submitted, with House impeachment managers and counsel for the accused giving opening and closing statements.
-If two-thirds of the Senate, or 67 senators, vote to convict, the official is ordered removed from office.
+If two-thirds of the senators present vote to convict -- a high bar -- the official is ordered removed from office.

 The House has initiated impeachment proceedings more than 60 times, according to its historian’s office, and voted to impeach 15 federal judges, one senator, one cabinet secretary and two presidents -- Andrew Johnson in 1868 and Bill Clinton in 1998.
 Eight judges were convicted and removed from office.

 8. How many presidents have been removed by impeachment?